mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 </table>
 ```

 Pagination works now nicely with the default ordering!
-We need a bit more advanced use of ActiveRecord to get also the other orders to work.
+We need a bit more advanced use of ActiveRecord to get the other orders to work.

-When ordering based on brewery or style name, we can not just use the data in the beer object, we must do a SQL [join](https://edgeguides.rubyonrails.org/active_record_querying.html#joining-tables) to get the assosiated rows also from the database to do the ordering based on the fields of those.
-The contreller extends as follows:
+When ordering based on a brewery name or style name, we can not just use the data in the beer object, we must do an SQL [join](https://edgeguides.rubyonrails.org/active_record_querying.html#joining-tables) to get the associated rows from the database and to do the ordering based on the fields of those.
+The controller extends as follows:

 ```ruby
 class BeersController < ApplicationController